-As a marketing agency owner, you’re likely familiar with the feeling of hitting a growth plateau.
+As a marketing agency owner, you’re likely familiar with the feeling of hitting a business growth plateau.
 It’s like driving on a straight road with no end in sight.
 You have a solid team, a good client base, and quality services, but the next level seems out of reach.

 It's a common challenge in the industry–but it’s certainly not the end of the road.

-In this article, we’ll show you how to implement strategies to help you break through a growth plateau and accelerate your agency's growth, along with tips from marketing agency owners themselves:
+In this article, we’ll show you how to implement strategies to help you break through a business growth plateau and accelerate your agency's growth, along with tips from marketing agency owners themselves:

 Is your agency stuck in a growth plateau?
 What can you do about it?
 Let’s get into it.